Can Cars Written Off Be Repaired?

-If you’re in a situation where your car has been written off, maybe because it will cost more to repair than it's actually worth, you might be wondering if you can keep it and have it repaired.🤔 Whether this can be allowed or not depends on a number of factors such as which write-off category your vehicle falls under, the specifics of your insurance policy, and what the law says regarding written-off vehicles.
+If you’re in a situation where your car has been written off, maybe it's because it will cost more to repair than it's actually worth.
+You might wonder if you can keep it and have it repaired.🤔 Whether this can be allowed or not depends on a number of factors, such as which write-off category your vehicle falls under, the specifics of your insurance policy and what the law says regarding written-off vehicles.
 Want to know more about written-off cars and repairs?
 Should you buy a written off car?
 Read on to fund out more.

-When a car has been damaged, the insurance company’s specialists will assess it to see if it’s worth repairing and whether the vehicle is still safe to drive.
-The damage might be caused by an accident, flooding, or fire.
+When a car is damaged, the insurance company’s specialists assess it to see if it’s worth repairing and whether the vehicle is still safe to drive.
+The damage might be caused by an accident, flooding or fire.
 As a policyholder, you will need to make a claim and the insurer will then send specialists to inspect the extent of damage to the vehicle.

 If the assessors deem that the cost of repairing the car is no longer practical because it costs more than the value of the vehicle, then it will be written off.
 When this happens, the insurer will pay you an amount equal to the vehicle’s market value.
 Of course, this still depends on the level of insurance you have with them so be sure to check your policy.